 - 1. identify the hazards,

-- 2. identify who may be at risk and how,
+- 2. identify who may be harmed,

-- 3. assess the risks,
+- 3. evaluate the risks,

-- 4. manage the risks,
+- 4. record your significant findings,

-- 5. record, monitor and review.
+- 5. regularly review your risk assessment.

 1. Identify the hazards

 Look around you, talk to others, ask visitors or others who visit the tower and try to picture what could happen.